Demkeys/x86_64AssemblyATTGASExamples/SystemCalls/ReadAndWrite/readme.md

 ## Read and Write System Calls example ##

+This is an example of using the Read and Write System Calls using x86_64 Assembly AT&T GAS Syntax.
 This code is meant to be assembled, linked and run on Linux.

 To assemble, link and run type: